 Canadian-government sponsored refugee families in the province are eligible to access the employment supplement and/ or rental supplement once they have a permanent address.
 They also are allowed to apply for low-income housing once they receive their health card, which takes less than a month.

-But community sponsored refugee families are not allowed to apply for either the rental supplement or employment supplement until they have lived in the province for one year.
+But privately sponsored refugee families are not allowed to apply for either the rental supplement or employment supplement until they have lived in the province for one year.
 Ditto for low-income housing.

 As a volunteer group that raises all of its sponsorship money through donations, Nest wonders why our refugee families are not eligible for the same benefits and income support as government sponsored families?
 What makes them less deserving?